 - A student willfully damages the efforts of other students.

-- A student uses prepared materials in writing an in-class exam except as approved by the instructor.
+- A student uses prepared materials when writing an in-class exam, except as approved by the instructor.

 - A student writes on or make erasures on any test material or class assignment being submitted for re-grading.